About Us

 DIVERSITY:

 Psychological practice should be grounded in an appreciation of cultural diversity and psychologists should be competent in adapting their methods of practice in response to individual differences.
-Northwestern Ontario is a very heterogeneous geographical landscape, where psychologists need to be able to interact competently with persons from a wide variety of cultural and ethnic groups, socioeconomic backgrounds, sexual orientations, disabilities, and ages.
-NORPIC recognizes that the population we serve encompasses the larger geographic region of Northwestern Ontario (NWO) and individuals throughout NWO may be traveling up to four hours for treatment on a weekly basis.
-Service delivery happens in Kenora, Sioux Lookout, Thunder Bay, and many of the fly in Indigenous Reserves in Northwestern Ontario.
+Canada reflects a very heterogeneous geographical landscape, where psychologists need to be able to interact competently with persons from a wide variety of cultural and ethnic groups, socioeconomic backgrounds, sexual orientations, disabilities, and ages.
+NORPIC recognizes that the population we serve encompasses the larger geographic region of Ontario and border lands in Quebec and individuals may be traveling up to four hours for treatment on a weekly basis.
+Service delivery happens in Kenora, Sioux Lookout, Thunder Bay, Timiskaming, Wikwemikong, and many of the fly in Indigenous Reserves in Northwestern Ontario.
 Rural and Northern communities not only pose special challenges for delivery of high-quality accessible health care services, but also these small resource based communities have distinct cultures which influence their use of the health care system.

 Powered by Wild Apricot Membership Software